N7ghtm4r3/KrakenManager/README.md

 }
 ```

-To avoid re-entering credentials for each manager, you can instantiate managers like this:
+To avoid re-entering credentials for each manager, you can instantiate managers like this with the **ARCS**:

 ```java
 // choose the manager for example: KrakenUserDataManager, KrakenUserTradingManager, etc